akshaykumar-gunari/ak-verse/docs/blog/posts/mathematics/index.md

 ### **Unlocking _Infinite_ Ideas with _Finite_ Numbers.**

-This space is dedicated to exploring and documenting mathematical concepts, techniques, and tools that form the foundation of advanced computing, data science, and problem-solving.
+This space is dedicated for exploring and documenting mathematical concepts, techniques, and tools that form the foundation of advanced computing, data science, and problem-solving.

 ## Why Math?